garethky/kalico/docs/Config_Reference.md

 #   The speed in mm/s for the pullback move after probe trigger.
 Valid range is
 #   0.1 to 1.0 mm/s.
 The default is set to 1 micron (0.001mm) per sensor sample.
 #tap_classifier_module:
 #   Optional module for custom tap validation.
-When not specified, the default
+The default is TapQualityClassifier.
-#   TapQualityClassifier is used.
-Setting a custom classifier overrides the default
+#   Setting a custom classifier overrides TapQualityClassifier with your implementation.
-#   validation logic.
+#min_tap_quality: 40.0
+#   The minimum acceptable tap quality score.
+Valid range is 0 to 100 percent.
+#   The default is 40%.
+#decompression_angle:
+#   The average angle of the decompression line for clean taps.
+The further the
+#   measured decompression angle is from this angle, the worse its tap quality score.
+#   There is no default, this must be measured.
+It is a number in degrees
+#   between 0 and 90.
+#max_approach_force: 50
+#max_departure_force: 25
+#max_baseline_force_delta: 25
+#max_dwell_force_drop: 75
+#   Maximums for tap quality checks expressed as a percentage.
 #z_offset:
 #speed:
 #samples: